bralkor/unreal_python_recipe_book/documentation/03_using_assets_in_python.md

 <ul>

-If you use `camelCase` or any spaces in your names their access may be changed in Python
+If you use `camelCase` or any spaces in your Blueprint function names their access may be changed in Python
 - `camelCaseArg` is automatically snake cased to `camel_case_arg`
-- `args with spaces` it wraps the spaces with underscores, it can be accessed with `args_ _with_ _spaces`
+- `arg with spaces` it wraps the spaces with underscores, it can be accessed with `arg_ _with_ _spaces`
 - `snake_case` args will remain `snake_case` in Python

 </ul>